Fixes: Describes the issues resolved since general availability.

 The driver has been enhanced to connect using secure connect bundles, which contain security certificates and credentials for your database.
 You can configure your driver to use secure connect bundles by specifying the location of the .zip file using

-the new SecureConnectBundle property.* Note that secure connect bundles are only supported by certain databases, such as DataStax Enterprise running in IBM Cloud.
+the new SecureConnectBundle property.
+For details, refer to SecureConnectBundle.* Note that secure connect bundles are only supported by certain databases, such as DataStax Enterprise running in IBM Cloud.
 Refer to your database documentation for support information.

 The driver has been enhanced to include timestamp in the Spy and JDBC packet logs by default.
 If required, you can disable the timestamp logging by specifying the following at connection: For Spy logs, set spyAttributes=(log=(file)Spy.log;timestamp=no)